spacemeshos/product/smapp_wallets_flows.md

 ---------

-### Creating a new Standard Wallet
+### Flow 8.
+Creating a new Standard Wallet (using Local Node or Public Api Service)

-> User goal: setup a new wallet to manage funds and vaults seperately than an existing wallet.
+> User goal: Setup a new standard (hot) wallet to manage funds and vaults seperately than an existing wallet.

 1. App displays an `add new wallet` command in the `uncock wallet` screen.
-1. User clicks on the add new wallet command.
+1. User clicks on the `add new wallet` command.
-1. App displays the `wallet setup` screen (wallet+node or public api)
+1. App displays the `wallet setup` screen (wallet+node or public api).
-1. User chooses one of the options for the wallet (local or public)
+1. User chooses one of the options for the wallet (local or public).
 1. App display the `wallet setup` screen (standard or ledger).
 1. User selects to setup a standard wallet.
 1. App connect to network via public api or starts a local node based on user selection above.